 When it comes to providing great customer service, quality assurance is a key consideration.
 Creating a customer service quality assurance process helps you identify recurring issues in customer interactions and provides your associates with the tools they need to improve their quality of service.

 Let’s take a look at how quality assurance in customer service works and how you can improve your team’s performance by implementing a QA program.
 We’ll also look at why you might choose to outsource QA services to a trusted third-party.

 Quality assurance is the collection of processes a company uses to make sure they deliver products or services that consistently meet their standards.
 In manufacturing, that might mean testing products as they come off the assembly line.
 In software development, it means double-checking a computer program for bugs.
 And in customer service, it involves reviewing customer interactions, such as phone calls, email tickets, or chat logs, to ensure customer satisfaction.

 Of course, QA managers can’t review every single call or conversation with their customer service associates.
-Many customer service QA programs use automation or even artificial intelligence to identify which team members need the most support.
+Many customer service QA programs use automation, review management tools or even artificial intelligence to identify which team members need the most support.
 Even without AI, human review of a statistically significant random sample of tickets is effective.

-QA managers can use a combination of call monitoring, conversation review, QA scorecards, and other tools to implement more effective training programs and improve agent performance.
+QA managers can use a combination of call monitoring, conversation review, QA scorecards, employee management systems, and other tools to implement more effective training programs and improve agent performance.